michellemounde/python-group-quiz-app/setup.md

 # How to Setup project for Flask Backend with Jinja Templates

 ## Installations
-As per requirements.txt - Not sure if we need, werkzeug comes with flask Do we need auth? flask-login
-Do we need a database? sqlalchemy, flask-sqlalchemy, alembic, flask-migrate
+As per requirements.txt - Not sure if we need werkzeug as its inbuilt in flask Do we need a database? sqlalchemy, flask-sqlalchemy, alembic, flask-migrate

 ## Structure